Akegarasu/lora-scripts/README.md

 ### Linux

-#### Required Dependencies

-Python 3.10.8 and Git:

-- Python 3.10.8
-- git

 #### Installation

-Run `install.bash` will automaticilly create a venv for you and install necessary deps.
+Run `install.bash` will create a venv and install necessary deps.

 #### Train

-Training script `train.sh` will not activate venv for you.
+Training script `train.sh` **will not** activate venv for you.
 You should activate venv first.

 ```sh
 source venv/bin/activate